AndreiMuciu/empidemics-simulation-APD-project/ReadMe.txt

     2. OpenMP Parallelization:
         -Leverages the abstraction provided by OpenMP to manage parallelism efficiently.
         -Achieves a higher speedup of approximately 3.4 on average.

+    3. MPI processes Paralelization:
+        -Achieves a higher speedup of approximately 1.5 on average.

 Speedup Analysis